 A growing trend in recent years has been the reduction of unclaimed property dormancy periods.
-Many states have reduced their dormancy periods for a variety of property types, the most recent being Arkansas in 2015, reducing its dormancy period from five years to three years on selected property types.
-Over a nine year period, ten states reduced their dormancy periods for banking properties to three years, from either five or seven years.
+Many states have reduced their dormancy periods for a variety of property types, most are reducing their dormancy period from five years to three years on selected property types.
+Over a 16 year period, 17 jurisdictions reduced their dormancy periods for banking properties to three years, from either five or seven years.

 The decision to introduce legislation that alters the dormancy periods on these property types is purely at the discretion of the states and their legislatures.
 However, it is the holders’ duty to stay on top of these changes.
 Failure to monitor these changing dormancy periods can have a variety of consequences.
 Reporting a property too early may result in an upset customer, shareholder, or investor.
 It can also result in asset liquidation by the state and the holder’s loss of indemnification by the state.
 Reporting IRA accounts too early can significantly impact a persons’ retirement planning.
 On the opposite end of the spectrum, reporting unclaimed property too late will likely result in costly fines and penalties from the state.
 In addition to passing reporting deadlines, it may also land your company on the state’s radar for an audit.

 It is crucial to be aware of the rules and processes that are set in place regarding dormancy periods.
 It can have a great impact not only on investor relations, but an impact on the financial position of your company if not completed and dealt with in a correct and timely manner.

 Are you struggling to keep up to date with unclaimed property dormancy periods by state?
 Subscribers to Keane’s Compliance Portal have access to a searchable database of dormancy periods by state and property type.
 Contact the team here at Keane for more information on how our services can help keep you and your firm up to date.